nirajmehta960/Purchase-Guardrail-Agent/README.md

-# Purchase Guardrail Agent (PGA)
+# SavVio

 An AI-driven financial advocacy tool designed to bridge the gap between e-commerce and personal finance.
-PGA serves as a "Financial Fiduciary" that evaluates whether a user should make a purchase based on their real-time financial health and the product's actual utility.
+SavVio serves as a "Financial Fiduciary" that evaluates whether a user should make a purchase based on their real-time financial health and the product's actual utility.

 ## Project Overview

-The Purchase Guardrail Agent (PGA) is an MLOps project that will integrate real-time product data with sensitive financial streams to provide responsible, conversational shopping guidance.
-Unlike traditional shopping assistants that focus on maximizing conversion, PGA will evaluate purchases based on:
+The SavVio is an MLOps project that will integrate real-time product data with sensitive financial streams to provide responsible, conversational shopping guidance.
+Unlike traditional shopping assistants that focus on maximizing conversion, SavVio will evaluate purchases based on:

 - **Financial Health**: User's income, expenses, savings, and debt obligations
 - **Product Utility**: Analysis of product specifications and real-world usefulness